chaos-mesh/chaos-mesh-action/README.md

 # chaos-mesh-actions ![Chaos](https://github.com/chaos-mesh/chaos-mesh-actions/workflows/Chaos/badge.svg)

-A GitHub Action that applies Chaos Mesh in workflow.
+A GitHub Action that applies Chaos Mesh in the workflow.
 More detail about Chaos Mesh can see [https://chaos-mesh.org/](https://chaos-mesh.org/).

 ## Features

-chaos-mesh-actions automatically deploys the Chaos Mesh environment and injects the specified chaos experiment.
+`chaos-mesh-actions` automatically deploy the Chaos Mesh environment and injects the specified chaos experiment.

 ## Example Usage